 Key Takeaways

-• Selection methods include random selection, systematic (interval) selection, and monetary unit sampling (MUS/PPS).
+- Selection methods include random selection, systematic (interval) selection, monetary unit sampling (MUS/PPS), and haphazard selection.
 Haphazard selection is permitted for non-statistical samples but must avoid bias.

-• After testing, the auditor must analyse deviations/misstatements for cause, project misstatements to the full population, and evaluate whether the results support the conclusion about the population.
+- After testing, the auditor must analyse deviations and misstatements for cause and project misstatements to the full population.
+The auditor then evaluates whether the results support the conclusion about the population.
 If projected misstatements exceed tolerable misstatement, the sample does not provide a reasonable basis for the conclusion.

 What is ISA 530?

-ISA 530, titled "Audit Sampling," provides the framework for one of the most fundamental audit activities: testing a sample of items and drawing conclusions about the full population.
-Since it is impractical (and unnecessary) to examine every transaction, the auditor must sample — but sampling introduces risk.
+ISA 530, titled “Audit Sampling,” provides the framework for one of the most fundamental audit activities: testing a sample of items and drawing conclusions about the full population.
+Examining every transaction is impractical and unnecessary.
+Sampling introduces risk.
 ISA 530 manages that risk.

 The standard does not apply to 100% examination or to selecting specific (non-representative) items for testing.
 It applies only when every item in the population has a chance of being selected, allowing the auditor to project results to the population.